 The market for social software in the workplace includes software products that support people working together in teams, communities or networks.
 These products can be tailored to support a variety of collaborative activities.
 Buyers are looking for virtual environments that can engage participants to create, organize and share information, and encourage them to find, connect and interact with each other.
 Business use of these products ranges from project coordination within small teams or homogeneous groups, to information exchange between employees across an entire organization.

 Gartner defines the source-to-pay (S2P) suite market as an integrated set of solutions to source, contract, request, procure, receive and pay for goods and services across an enterprise.
 These solutions typically are sold as cloud-based software as a service.
 Source-to-pay suites allow organizations to manage all of their sourcing and procurement activities within a single integrated solution.
-These solutions are modular in nature allowing customers to activate the functionality that is relevant for their needs.
-The integrated nature of these solutions allows for data to easily flow across the source-to-pay process providing needed visibility to upstream and downstream documents.
-An example of this would be the ability to view a purchase order and see the contract that the purchase is related to, the e-sourcing event that led to the contract and downstream documents such as receipts, invoices and payments.
+These solutions are modular in nature, allowing customers to activate/implement the functionality that is relevant for their needs, and are ERP/financial-system-agnostic.
+The integrated nature of these solutions allows for data to easily flow across the source-to-pay process, providing needed visibility to upstream and downstream information.
+For example, users can view a purchase order alongside its related contract, the sourcing event that led to the contract, and connected downstream documents like receipts, invoices and payments.

 Strategic sourcing application suites are a set of related, integrated solutions that support upstream procurement activities; in other words, the strategic work the procurement team does for planning, assessment and performance management.
 Strategic sourcing application suites are used primarily by companies with $800 million or more in annual revenue that, typically, have the necessary critical mass of spend.
 The strategic sourcing application suite delivers four primary capabilities.
 Most vendors offer these capabilities as separately licensable modules: Spend analysis is a software- and service-based solution for cleansing, enhancing, classifying and analyzing spend data.
 It features rule-based data cleansing, automated category-level classification, analytics and decision support.
 Automated spend analysis is used in procurement and sourcing to quantify spend by supplier, category and part, and to identify opportunities for cost reduction and supply base resizing.